 Purchase – INA MK7 Golf R Water Pump Kit

 The MK6 Golf R came equipped with the EA113 2.0T engine (often referred to as an FSI).
-This engine uses a timing belt-driven water pump, mounted on the front of the engine (passenger side of car).
-These pumps were known for plastic impellers that could break apart over time, reducing coolant flow and cause overheating.
+This engine uses a timing belt-driven water pump, mounted on the front of the engine (passenger side of the car).
+These pumps were known for plastic impellers that could break apart over time, reducing coolant flow and causing overheating.

 Common MK6 Golf R water pump symptoms:

-The failure of your Golf R water pump will be either a leak, a broken plastic impeller, or a bad bearing.
-A leak will be easy to find, as you will find coolant coming down the passenger side of the engine.
-A broken plastic impeller means that coolant will not be circulating in your cooling system.
-This will cause an engine to overheat.
-The easy way to tell if this is going on is to run your vehicle and determine if coolant is circulating back into the top of your coolant bottle.
-If your system is up to temp you should see this coolant flowing back into the bottle.
-Lastly is a bearing.
-If your bearing is going bad on your water pump you should expect to hear some noise from the pump.
-You also can remove the timing covers and watch the engine run to see if the water pump has an obvious wobble to it while its running.
-Another option is to us a stethoscope to place on the non-rotating part of the water pump to determine if you hear excessive noise coming from the bearing.
+A leak will be easy to find, as you will see coolant coming down the passenger side of the engine.
+A broken plastic impeller means coolant will not circulate through the cooling system, which will cause the engine to overheat.
+An easy way to confirm this is to run your vehicle and determine if coolant is circulating back into the top of your coolant reservoir.
+If the system is up to temperature, you should see coolant flowing back into the reservoir.

 MK6 Golf R Water Pump Parts